ducng99/SimHub-SF1000-UDP/README.md

   <summary>How it works (technical details?)</summary>
   <p>From SimHub app, this plugin will send UDP packets containing data in <a href="https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/td-p/12632888" target="_blank">F1 23 UDP format</a>, or <a href="https://web.archive.org/web/20221127112921/https://forums.codemasters.com/topic/50942-f1-2020-udp-specification/" target="_blank">F1 2020 UDP format</a>.</p>
   <p>Data comes directly from SimHub without any other plugins so it is limited.</p>
+  <p>Some data is modified to adapt to some bugs in the wheel, and some will be dropped to avoid unnecessary data being transferred to the wheel (eg. weather).</p>
 </details>

 ## Installation